We want to hear from you...

 We intercede before God on behalf of our church and our community.

-Offertory and Response
+Offertory

-We also give back to God recognizing He is the source of all things and blesses us through His providence and sovereignty.
+We give back to God recognizing He is the source of all things and blesses us through His providence and sovereignty.
 It is our honor to return our tithes and offerings to Him in recognition of His grace.

 Doxology - Congregational Singing